Achuar dialect

-The Achuar language, known as Achuar Chicham, is an indigenous language spoken by the Achuar community.
+The Achuar dialect, known as Achuar Chicham and Achual, is an indigenous language and dialect of Shiwiar spoken by the Achuar community.
 This ethnic group resides in the regions of the Pastaza, Bobonaza, Morona, Macusari, Tigre, Huasaga, and Corrientes rivers, located in Peru and Ecuador.

 Approximately 50% of Achuar language speakers are literate.
 Only 1% of those who speak Achuar as a second language are literate, as the majority prefer to use Spanish.